onewittygrassblade/pixi-js-scaffold/README.md

 # Structure

 All the javascript source code lives in the `src` directory.
-The entrypoint is `src/index.js`, which basically loads the assets and instantiates and runs the app.
-The app itself (`src/App.js`) inherits from `PIXI.Application` and has three main parts:
+The entrypoint is `src/index.js`, which creates an instance of the app and starts it.
+The app itself (`src/App.js`) inherits from `PIXI.Application` and contains the following functions:
-* A static function, `loadAssets`, which uses PixiJS's loader to load the assets and returns a promise.
+* The `boot` function is meant to be called initially on a new App instance.
+It basically sets the view and loads the assets.
+In a more developed project, it could render a loading bar.
+When asset loading is complete, the `handleLoadComplete` function is called.
-* The `setup` function, which sets up core elements like the view and event listeners.
-This is also where the initial state of the app will be rendered by appending children to the stage, e.g. by instantiating a world or pushing the first state of a state stack.
+* The `handleLoadComplete` function handles the app setup after asset loading is complete.
+In particular, it sets up event handling, sets the callback function for the app's ticker and renders the initial state of the app.
-* The `run` function, which uses PixiJS's ticker and does basically two things: process input (events) and update the game (e.g. a world or a state stack).
+* The `processInput` function is the callback for the app's ticker (i.e. it essentially defined the game loop).
+It does basically two things: process input (events) and update the game.

 Also in the `src` folder:
 * A helper, `centerCanvas`, useful to keep the view centered in the window.